jackbrycesmith/grav-plugin-proposal/README.md

 ### Proposal options

 - Select an image to cover the opening section
-- Decide how much of a deposit you want the client to make to accept the proposal  deposit amount in the frontmatter `deposit: 700`
+- Decide how much of a deposit you want the client to make to accept the proposal in the page frontmatter e.g. `deposit: 700`
 - Choose who you want to be able to access the page, thanks to the [Login plugin](https://github.com/getgrav/grav-plugin-login)

 ![proposal-options-screenshot](https://user-images.githubusercontent.com/13235268/31609153-e7415828-b26a-11e7-9a36-8029e25107d3.png)